What is a Headless CMS? Complete Guide for 2026

 Going headless isn't without trade-offs:

-- No visual preview — Most headless CMS platforms lack WYSIWYG editing, making it harder for content teams
+- Visual editing isn't a given — Most headless CMS platforms lack WYSIWYG editing, making it harder for content teams (a headless CMS with a visual editor like Cmssy solves this)

-- Higher development cost — Building a custom frontend requires developer time and expertise
+- Requires development — Building the frontend requires developer time and expertise

-- Vendor lock-in risk — Proprietary APIs and content models can make migration difficult
+- Vendor lock-in risk — Proprietary content models can make migration difficult, so favor platforms where the frontend is standard code you own

 Where Cmssy Fits In

-- For content teams: A visual drag-and-drop block editor that makes page building intuitive — no coding required
+- For content teams: A visual drag-and-drop editor that frames your real, deployed site so building and editing pages is intuitive — no coding required.

-- For AI agents: An MCP (Model Context Protocol) server that allows AI assistants to create, edit, and manage content automatically
+@cmssy/react+@cmssy/next) to build block components in your own Next.js App Router project, deployed on your own infrastructure.
+Content is delivered through Cmssy's API. - For AI agents: An MCP (Model Context Protocol) server that lets AI assistants create, edit, and manage content automatically — pages, blocks, and copy, not code.

 Choosing the Right CMS Architecture